sisrfeng/coc-wiki/Using-configuration-file.md

 You can make use of [jsonc.vim](https://github.com/neoclide/jsonc.vim) to get correct highlight for comment.

+## Why use JSON?

+* LSP use JSON for language server configuration.
+* Extensions could contribute JSON schema for json validation.
+* [coc-json](https://github.com/neoclide/coc-json) could provide completion and validation for settings file, which makes configuration much easier and reliable.

 ## Configuration file resolve

 There're two types of user configuration file.